 Edmond, OK receives 79/100 for its livability score; this results in a ranking of #5 in Oklahoma and #1,672 in the USA.
 This is a great score, as Edmond ranks well in multiple categories!
 Edmond has also earned the rare honor of ranking in the top 10 percentile among all cities.
 There are seven total categories that create the livability score.
 Edmond scores well for crime (A), cost of living (B+), education (A-), employment (A+) and housing (A+).

-Crime rates can be the deciding factor for anyone looking to relocate to a new area.
-Edmond gets top scores for their low violent crime rates of 166 crimes per 100,000 residents, which are significantly lower than the national average.
+Crime rates can be the deciding factor for anyone looking to relocate to a new area as the result is often a greater level of safety and security as well as an improved quality of life.
+Edmond gets top scores for their low violent crime rates of 139 crimes per 100,000 residents, which are significantly lower than the national average.

 Finding affordable real estate and apartments for rent in Edmond can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.